Robust walking based on MPC with viability guarantees: Results and Discussion

 To demonstrate how Approach II works, we first perform an LIPM simulation.
-In this simulation, we set the cost weights of \eqref{eq:TO} as $\alpha_{x,y}=1,\beta_{x,y}=\delta_{x,y}=\eta_{x,y}=0$.
-We disturb the state of the LIPM in $y$ direction at $t=2.0\,s$ and $t=3.0\,s$ with $ \Delta c_y=0.01\,m, \Delta \dot c_y=0.05\,m/s $ and $ \Delta c_y=0.02\,m, \Delta \dot c_y=0.1\,m/s $ , and compare the output of our MPC with viability projection (Approach II) to the one without projection (named conventional MPC).
-In Fig.~\ref{fig:s1c1-DCM} (top) after the second disturbance at $t = 3.0\,s$, the DCM in lateral direction exits the viability kernel slightly.
-With the conventional approach and no projection stage, the DCM diverges towards infinity (Fig.~\ref{fig:s1c1-vel}, top).
-Instead, \emph{Approach II} projects the state once at $t = 3.0\,s$ only in the lateral direction when the disturbance is applied.
-As a result, the DCM remains close to the upper limit for a while and goes back inside the boundaries again at around $t = 5.0\,s$ ( Fig.~\ref{fig:s1c1-DCM} top and Fig.~\ref{fig:s1c1-vel} top).
-Note that in Fig.~\ref{fig:s1c1-DCM} we manually set the measured state (the LIPM simulation outputs) the same as the projected values, once the states are projected inside the viability kernel using Approach II.
+In this simulation, we set the cost weights of \eqref{eq:TO} as $\alpha_x=\alpha_y=1,\beta_x=\beta_y=\delta_x=\delta_y=\eta_x=\eta_y=0$.
+We disturb the state of the LIPM in $y$ direction at $t=2.0$ s and $t=3.0$ s with $ \Delta c_y=0.01$ m, $\Delta \dot c_y=0.05$ m/s and $ \Delta c_y=0.02$ m, $\Delta \dot c_y=0.1$ m/s , and compare the output of our MPC with viability projection (Approach II) to the one without projection (named conventional MPC).
+Note that when we use Approach II, we manually set the measured state (the LIPM simulation outputs) the same as the projected values, once the states are projected inside the viability kernel using \emph{Approach II} (we do this only for the LIPM simulations, i.e. Fig.~\ref{fig:s1c1_1} and Fig.~\ref{fig:s1c1_2}).
+This means that we assume the whole-body controller would be able to track the desired CoM trajectory.
+In Fig.~\ref{fig:s1c1_1} (right) after the second disturbance at $t = 3.0$ s, the DCM in lateral direction exits the viability kernel slightly.
+With the conventional approach and no projection stage, the DCM diverges towards infinity (Fig.~\ref{fig:s1c1_1}, left).
+Instead, \emph{Approach II} projects the state once at $t = 3.0$ s only in the lateral direction when the disturbance is applied.
+As a result, the DCM remains close to the upper limit for a while and goes back inside the boundaries again at around $t = 5.0$ s (Fig.~\ref{fig:s1c1_1} right and Fig.~\ref{fig:s1c1_1} left).

-To further investigate the performance of our proposed projection \emph{Approach II}, we apply every 0.1 $s$ some random disturbances in the range $c_{x,y} \in (0,0.5)$, and $\dot c_{x,y} \in (0, 0.1)$ respectively, from $t=5.0 s$ to $t=6.0 s$.
-Fig.\ref{fig:s1c1-DCM} (bottom) shows the DCM position and Fig. \ref{fig:s1c1-vel}(bottom) is the resulting walking velocity for this case.
-It is obvious that \emph{Approach II} is able to achieve the task (tracking the desired velocity $v = 1m/s$) even in presence of random disturbance by projecting the measured state.
+To further investigate the performance of our proposed projection \emph{Approach II}, we apply every 0.1 s some random disturbances in the range $c_{x,y} \in (0,0.5)$, and $\dot c_{x,y} \in (0, 0.1)$ respectively, from $t=5.0$ s to $t=6.0$ s.
+Figure \ref{fig:s1c1_2} (right) shows the DCM position and Fig.~\ref{fig:s1c1_2} (left) is the resulting walking velocity for this case.
+It is obvious that \emph{Approach II} is able to achieve the task (tracking the desired velocity $v = 1$ m/s) even in presence of random disturbances by projecting the measured state.